Music, Speech Arts and Visual Arts Rules & Regulations – 2021

 - It is essential that you notify the Festival Office of any change of email address following submission of entry form as all communication occurs through this medium.

 - Following the closing date for entries, the Association will begin the process of sending the video and artwork submissions to the adjudicators.

 - The Association reserves the right to subdivide any class into two or more competitions under circumstances where the number or character of the entries would justify such a subdivision.

 - The Association reserves the right to substitute or appoint additional adjudicators.

 FOR CHORAL CLASSES: Piano accompaniment only.
 However, if a solo instrument or hand-held percussion (maximum 5) is indicated it will be allowed.
-No additional set-up time or electronic amplification will be permitted.
 The competition is based on the performance of two contrasting selections, only one of which may include brief solo or solo ensemble passages.
 The total number of bars of the solo or solo ensemble passage(s) may not exceed 10% of the total length of the selection.
 No medleys.
 Language and accompaniment optional.
 This same singers must be used in both pieces that are to be performed.